JohnBinford/AppleWood-Pointe/CraftsMen/Jack-W/readme.md

 #### Jack-W's Submissions
 - Jack is building a couple of new workbenches!
-His current project is made of maple, and intended for hand tool use! </br>
+His current project is made of maple, and intended for hand tool use! <br>

 <table>
   <tr>